composer/composer/doc/06-config.md

 ## autoloader-suffix

 Defaults to `null`.
-String to be used as a suffix for the generated Composer autoloader.
+Non-empty string to be used as a suffix for the generated Composer autoloader.
 When null a random one will be generated.

 ## optimize-autoloader